 Not getting out your tools except when necessary, or not at all.

-Control your acoustic environment, favouring silence or instrumental music.
+Control your acoustic environment, favoring silence or instrumental music.
 Though it does not directly improve your learning, instrumental classical or electronic music can help with concentration.

-Food is a complex subject and I am not qualified to give you nutritional advice.
+Food is a complex subject, and I am not qualified to give you nutritional advice.
 Nonetheless, be aware that your food influences your energy and, thus, your capacity to concentrate and learn.
-Staying hydrating is also crucial for keeping your brain at maximum capacity.
+Staying hydrated is also crucial for keeping your brain at maximum capacity.

 Avoid heavy meals, excessively fast-release sugars or overdosing on caffeine.
-If a small amount of caffeine makes you alert by inhibiting the experience of tiredness, a strong dose degrades the quality of your sleep, which is so valuable for learning.
+Small amounts of caffeine make you alert by inhibiting the experience of tiredness, but strong doses degrade the quality of your sleep, which is so valuable for learning.

 Keep entertainment tabs visible during your session.